 MadeForMums reviews are independent and based on expertise and testing.
 When you buy through links on our site, we may earn an affiliate commission, but this never influences our product choices.

 The Maxi-Cosi Kore Pro i-Size, which launched alongside the slightly cheaper Kore i-Size, is the first i-Size Group 2/3 car seat from the popular and trusted brand.
 Designed for children between 100cm and 150cm in height (approximately 3.5 to 12 years old), it’s designed to encourage children’s independence and features an innovative ClickAssist light to help kids buckle their seatbelt on their own – even in the dark.
+However, my son has struggled with this (see more below).

 Safety and comfort are key to the Kore Pro i-Size’s design.
 The solid shell protects the child from lap to head, and boasts Maxi-Cosi’s Side Protection System Plus (SPS Plus) – a combination of shock absorbers and energy-absorbing material.